CylinderDepth: Cylindrical Spatial Attention for Multi-View Consistent Self-Supervised Surround Depth Estimation: Methodology

 where $\mathcal{L}_{sm}$ is an edge-aware smoothing loss of the depth~\cite{godard2017unsupervised}, $\mathcal{L}_{DCCL}$~\cite{ding2024towards} is a dense depth consistency loss that enforces consistency of the depth predictions between spatially adjacent images, and $\mathcal{L}_{MVRCL}$~\cite{ding2024towards} enforces photometric consistency of the spatial and spatio-temporal reconstructions. $\lambda$ are weighting factors.

 \paragraph{Spatial Loss}

 Given the metric relative poses, we make use of the spatial overlap between images from the same frame to obtain a supervision signal based on stereo matching.
 This enables the network to predict depth that is consistent in scale and given in metric units in the overlapping regions and, due to the propagation of information, also beyond.
-In this setting, we employ inverse warping: each pixel $\mathbf{p}_{\mathbf{I}_{t,i}}$ in a target image $\mathbf{I}_{t,i}$ is projected into the coordinate system of a spatially adjacent source image $\mathbf{I}_{t,j}$ using the predicted depth $\mathbf{\hat{D}}{_{\mathbf{I}_{t,i}}}$ and the metric relative pose ${}^{\mathbf{I}_{t,j}}\!\mathbf{T}_{\mathbf{I}_{t,i}} ^ {}$ between these images:
+In our work, to better address holes, we employ inverse warping~\cite{godard2019digging}: each pixel $\mathbf{p}_{\mathbf{I}_{t,i}}$ in a target image $\mathbf{I}_{t,i}$ is projected into the coordinate system of a spatially adjacent source image $\mathbf{I}_{t,j}$ using the predicted depth $\mathbf{\hat{D}}{_{\mathbf{I}_{t,i}}}$ and the metric relative pose ${}^{\mathbf{I}_{t,j}}\!\mathbf{T}_{\mathbf{I}_{t,i}} ^ {}$ between these images:

-The spatial loss $\mathcal{L}_{photo, sp}$ is given as the photometric loss (Eq.~\ref{Eq:photo}) between a target image and a spatially warped source images.
+A new target image is rendered by sampling from the source image according to Eq.~\ref{eq:11}.
+The spatial loss $\mathcal{L}_{photo, sp}$ is then defined as the photometric loss (Eq.~\ref{Eq:photo}) between the target image and the re-rendered target image.

 \paragraph{Temporal Loss}